issre-anonymous/supplementary-materials/README.md

 Additional logs are available upon request from the PC chairs.

-Notice: The data contained here explicitly provided as supplemental material for a paper under review.
+Notice: The data contained here is explicitly provided as supplemental material for a paper under review.
 Please do not share this link or data or use for research purposes, until the paper has been accepted for publication.